margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Opening Up, Anger, Strife ##
 Shoving the things down that I should not share.
 Feeling uncomfortable, embarassed, and over-exposed.
-But it's ok.
+It's ok...
 I can rise up another day.

 ## Industry 2.0 ##
 I am a highway girl.